 Every major metro area in the country seems to have a different water filtration system in place.
 Because of this, the water in food trucks will contain different minerals or additives, along with traces of contaminants, depending on where you operate your food truck.

-The city of Battle Creek, MI, for instance, has relatively clean water with few contaminants, while Flint, MI, has some of the worst drinking water in the country.
+The city of Battle Creek, MI, for instance, has relatively clean water with few contaminants.
+Flint, MI, on the other hand, has some of the worst drinking water in the country.
 While some contaminants in water may not affect the taste of your food truck menu, you should at least test the water you are filling your truck with and then test it again at the tap to see if your truck’s water system is clean or at least understand what’s in it.

 You can buy a water quality test kit to find out what’s in your water, and if the results are worrisome, you can follow-up by getting a professional evaluation of your water quality.